 Using Kasa With Google Home

 Another popular smart home ecosystem that’s compatible with Kasa, is Google Home.
 To connect a Kasa device to Google Home, you’ll first have to open the Google Home app, then go to the plus “+” sign in the top, left-hand corner of the screen to add a device.

-On the next screen, tap “Set Up Device”.
+On the next page, tap “Set Up Device”.
 Then, tap on “Works With Google.”
 From there, go to Search, and look for Kasa.

 You’ll see TP-Link/Kasa show up as a search result.
 Tap on that option.
 You’ll soon be prompted to sign into your Kasa account in order to Authorize the connection between the Kasa app and Google Home.

 From there, you’ll be able to see your Kasa device among your other Google Home devices.
 You can then select a room or area that you’d like to assign the Kasa device to.

 Using Kasa With Samsung Smart Things